 Some biomarkers trigger cells to grow abnormally.
 An example is the HER2 protein, which helps to control cell growth.
-If HER2 is "overexpressed" (exists in abundance) cells can grow too quickly and become cancer (overgrowth of cells forming a tumor), with a risk of metastasizing (spreading to other parts of the body).
+If HER2 is "overexpressed" (exists in abundance), cells can grow too quickly and form a cancerous tumor, which has a risk of spreading to other parts of the body.
 Detection of HER2 overexpression can predict response to certain types of cancer medicines that block the action of HER2.